October 06, 2024

 Translation: Come On, Spring!
 (Happy End)

-So it's a bit of a relief that Yudemen's powerful opening trifecta is followed by a whole bunch more lyrics where Takashi is clearly just figuring things out.
+So it's a bit of a relief that Yudemen's opening trifecta is followed by a whole bunch more lyrics where Takashi is clearly just figuring things out.
 "Ah.
 He is human, after all."
-Yeah, sort of, except that less than a year later he was writing Kazemachi Roman, and in short order, Sons of Sun's Kaizoku Kid no Bouken.
+Yeah, sort of, except that less than a year later he was writing Kazemachi Roman, and soon after that, Sons of Sun's Kaizoku Kid no Bouken and Marriage Negotiations.

-Ohtaki-as-vocalist was, similarly, one of the Seven Wonders of 1970, and he would only get better as the decade wore on.
+Ohtaki-as-vocalist was, similarly, one of the Seven Wonders of 1970, and he would only get better as the decade advanced.

-This song can't but resonate harder for someone living in Japan or China than it would those living in the west — is my guess — in that the weight of the Spring Festival, as the Chinese call it, or Oshogatsu, as the Japanese do, is a hard thing to get a feel for in Europe or North America.
+I think this song has to resonate more for someone living in Japan or China than in the west — is my guess — in that the weight of the Spring Festival, as the Chinese call it, or Oshogatsu, as the Japanese do, is a hard thing to get a feel for in Europe or North America.
 From an American perspective, imagine rolling Thanksgiving, Christmas, and New Year's Eve into a single holiday.
-So when the narrator of the song talks about the bite of loneliness, about how he can't bear to hear the temple bells doing the traditional hundred-and-eight New Year's Eve tolls, he's not being melodramatic.
+So when the narrator of the song talks about the sting of loneliness, about how he can't bear to hear the temple bells doing the traditional hundred-and-eight New Year's Eve tolls, he's not being melodramatic.

 :::